Using R inside of Conda¶

 something similar to:

-Packages in library ‘/path/to/anaconda/env/lib/R/library’:
+Packages in library ‘/path/to/conda/env/lib/R/library’:

 The only path listed should be inside your Conda environment; if there are any other library paths listed then tread very carefully.